HillJustin/HillJustin.github.io/_drafts/2022-12-21-inauguration-and-conception.md

 ---
 layout: post
-title: "Inauguration, Conception, and Mundane Constancy: Reflections on Habituating Ritual Activations in the Groove"
+title: "When John Wick Showers: Inauguration, Conception, and Mundane Constancy, or, Reflections on Habituating Ritual Activations in the Groove"
-abstract: TBD / work in progress
+abstract: What happens when we let rest mark the inundations of our lives?
+How often should we rest?
+Can a lack of rest construct passive-reactive subjectivity?
 date: 2022-12-21
 ---